madbowman/story-generator/README.md

    npm install
    ```

+---

 ## 💡 Tips & Best Practices

-### World Building
+### World Building (Phase 2.1)
 1. **Start broad, then add details**
-   - Discuss world concepts naturally
+   - Discuss overall world concept first
-   - Lock in entities only when satisfied
-   - Use commands for precision

-2. **Use descriptive commands**
-   - More fields = richer data
-   - `ADD CHARACTER: John, warrior, brave knight, 30, human, fighter` is better than `ADD CHARACTER: John`
+   - Add specific characters and locations as you talk
+   - Use natural conversation - the AI will structure it

+2. **Be thorough in conversation**
+   - Mention all important characters, locations, factions
+   - Discuss relationships and connections
+   - AI can only summarize what you discussed

-3. **Review before building**
+3. **Review summary before building**
-   - Check your commands in the chat history
+   - Check the AI-generated summary carefully
-   - Make sure all entities are added
-   - Click build when complete
+   - Look for missing entities or incorrect details
+   - You can regenerate if needed

 4. **Iterate if needed**
+   - Continue conversation and regenerate summary
-   - Can rebuild to add more entities
+   - Add more details to existing entities
-   - Previous commands persist in localStorage
+   - Build world multiple times (it overwrites files)

+5. **Manual editing available**
-   - Manual editing available in World Builder
+   - World Builder sections let you edit JSON directly
+   - Use AI Chat for refinement suggestions
+   - Consistency checker validates your changes

+---

 ## 🗺 Roadmap